Aptomi/k8s-app-engine/README.md

 * graphviz - so that Aptomi can generate diagrams via [GraphViz](http://www.graphviz.org/Download..php)
 * telnet - for the script which runs smoke tests
 * docker - to run provided LDAP server with sample user data
+* npm - to automatically generate TOC in README.md

 Check out Aptomi source code from the repo:
 ```